-IN THE MATTER OF AMEN FREE WORKPLACE POLI THE MEMORANDUM OF U WITH THE TURLOCK ASS POLICE OFFICERS (TAPO CY ATTACHED TO INDERSTANDING OCIATION OF } WHEREAS, the City the Federal Drug-Free World ace Policy was found to be out of compliance with nd WHEREAS, the con- of federal grants; and sequence of not corre ecting the City's policy would be the potential loss d as an attachment to the City's Memorandum of on of Police Officers (TAPO); and WHEREAS, TAPO viconfer on the change. was notified of the po licy amendment and did not request to meet and Drug-Free Workplace that the City Council of the City of Turlock does Policy, attached as Exhibit "A" as an amended PASSED AND ADO 30 th day of January, 2006, b PTED at a special me by the following vote: eeting of the City Council of the City of Turlock this AYES: NOES: ABSTAIN: NOT PARTICIPATING: ABSENT: Councilmembers I Mayor Lazar None None None None Hatcher, Howze, Spycher, Vander Weide and ATTEST: Rhonda Greenlee, CMC City Clerk, City of Turlock, County of Stanislaus, State of California
+IN THE MATTER OF AMEN FREE WORKPLACE POLIC THE MEMORANDUM OF U WITH THE TURLOCK CITY ASSOCIATION (TCEA) CY ATTACHED TO INDERSTANDING } RESOLUTION NO. 2007-030 } } } } WHEREAS, the City the Federal Drug-Free World ace Policy was found to be out of compliance with WHEREAS, the consof federal grants; and sequence of not corre ecting the City's policy would be the potential loss d as an attachment to the City's Memorandum of loyees Association (TCEA); and WHEREAS, TCEA v confer on the change. vas notified of the pol licy amendment and did not request to meet and Orug-Free Workplace that the City Council of the City of Turlock does e Policy, attached as Exhibit "A" as an amended PASSED AND ADO 30 th day of January, 2006, b eeting of the City Council of the City of Turlock this AYES: NOES: ABSTAIN: NOT PARTICIPATING: ABSENT: Councilmembers I Mayor Lazar None None None None Hatcher, Howze, Spycher, Vander Weide and ABOLITI.
+None ATTEST: Rhonda Greenlee, CMC City Clerk, City of Turlock, County of Stanislaus, State of California